Balos Private Boat Trip from Chania — My True Experience of Balos & Gramvousa

 A Hidden Bay Only Locals Talk About

 Before reaching Balos, we stopped in a place that is not on any “Top 10 beaches” list.
 A small hidden bay, quiet and wild, with deep, clean water and no people around.
+The captain told me: “You can only get here with a 4×4.
+The road is really bad.”

+A year later I managed to drive there on my old Mercedes W202, converted into a camper.
+The road was rough, but it was worth it.
 Back on that October boat trip, the bay was completely empty.
-Only one other boat arrived as we were leaving — another small local company stopping there for a swim.
 The water was deep, not ideal for small children, but our kids swim well and we stayed close to the boat, enjoying the feeling of being in a place that is almost never crowded.

 Approaching Balos — Like Stepping into a Fantasy Film

+That day was my first time ever seeing Balos.
 As the boat turned and the lagoon opened in front of us, it felt like entering a different world — something between a fantasy movie and a pirate story.
 Unreal colors.
 Shallow, crystal-clear water.
 Sandbanks and turquoise patches that look almost painted.

 Practical tip: if you don’t need a private boat from Chania and are happy to start from Kissamos, you can join a small-group sailing trip that follows a similar route to Balos and Gramvousa.